• Webinars

 Types of Logging

-• INFO: Info level describes some helpful information about any operation performed on cache, such as log starting and stopping state of the state transfer operations.
+• INFO: This log level describes some helpful information about any operation performed on cache, such as log starting and stopping state of the state transfer operations.

 • ERROR: This log flag gives the cause of errors raised during operation execution.
 This status log helps in most troubleshooting scenarios, such as during the start of a cache exception that occurs for joining with its own replica.